RosanaFSS/Cybersecurity-Journey-TryHackMe/Medium 🔗 - IP and Domain Threat Intel.md

 <h3>Attack Techniques Using DNS</h3>
 <p>

 - <strong>Fast Flux Hosting)</strong>: Adversaries rotate many IPs quickly with short cache times to avoid simple blocks.
-We need to record and escalate when we identify a domain that resolves to changing IPs within a short period and across different providers.<br><br>
+We need to record and escalate when we identify a domain that resolves to changing IPs within a short period and across different providers.<br>
 - <strong>CDN Abuse)</strong>: Legitimate CDNs like Cloudflare or Akamai change IPs too, but done within their ASN ecosystem.
-If the A record points to a major CDN and other values are normal, take note and carry reputation and ownership checks.<br><br>
+If the A record points to a major CDN and other values are normal, take note and carry reputation and ownership checks.<br>
 - <strong>Typosquatting)</strong>: Domains like paypa1[.]com or micros0ft[.]net trick users visually.
-If a name looks like a brand clone, treat it as high risk and escalate it.<br><br>
+If a name looks like a brand clone, treat it as high risk and escalate it.<br>
 - <strong>IDN (Internationalised Domain Names)</strong>: Attackers exploit Unicode, creating look-alike domains.
 Decode Punycode, for example xn--ppaypal-3ya[.]com, and compare to known brands using simple online decoder.</p>

 <h3>SOC Analyst Workflow</h3>
 <p>At this stage, our workflow in the SOC could look as follows.
 Be mindful that this would vary depending on established organisational processes and practices.<br>

-- <strong>Snapshot Current DNS</strong>: Capture A, NS, MX, TXT, SOA, and TTL values for the domain in question using a single page view and simple.<br><br>
+- <strong>Snapshot Current DNS</strong>: Capture A, NS, MX, TXT, SOA, and TTL values for the domain in question using a single page view and simple.<br>
-- <strong>Basic Ownership Check</strong>: Use WHOIS to note registrat, creation date and contact pattern, which supports a light ownership picture of the ticket.<br><br>
+- <strong>Basic Ownership Check</strong>: Use WHOIS to note registrat, creation date and contact pattern, which supports a light ownership picture of the ticket.<br>
-- <strong>Interpret Patterns</strong>: Assess whether the DNS behaviour aligns with benign CDN activity or indicates malicious throwaway domain, noting down the details of the changing IPs.<br><br>
+- <strong>Interpret Patterns</strong>: Assess whether the DNS behaviour aligns with benign CDN activity or indicates malicious throwaway domain, noting down the details of the changing IPs.<br>
-- <strong>Log Evidence</strong>: Save screenshots or JSON extracts DNS and reputation pages to the case file for audit and escalation.<br><br>
+- <strong>Log Evidence</strong>: Save screenshots or JSON extracts DNS and reputation pages to the case file for audit and escalation.<br>
 - <strong>Recommend Action</strong>: Based on findings, advise blocking if high risk, monitor if suspicious but inconclusive, or close if determined benign.</p>

 <p><em>Answer the questions below</em><br>